-(m)Where you have identified the potential for adverse impact, what action can be taken to remove or mitigate against the potential for the policy to unlawfully discriminate or impact less favourably on one or more communities in a way that cannot be justified?
-Include key activities that are likely to have the greatest impact (max.
-6).
-Identified actions should be specified in detail for the first year but there may be further longer term actions which need to be considered.
-To ensure that your actions are more than just a list of good intentions, include for each: the person responsible for its completion, a timescale for completion, any cost implications and how these will be addressed.
-It is essential that you incorporate these actions into your service plans.
+(I) Where you have identified the potential for adverse impact, what action remove or mitigate against the potential for the policy to unlawful impact less favourably on one or more communities in a way that calling likely activities that are likely to have the greatest impact (max.
+6 should be specified in detail for the first year but there may be further longer need to be considered.
+To ensure that your actions are more than just a list include for each: the person responsible for its completion, a timescale for complications and how these will be addressed.
+It is essential that you incorporate your service plans. ly discrannot be annot be).
+Identif r term ac t of good completic iminate or injustified?
+Tied actions stions which intentions, on, any cost This completed EIA will need to be countersigned by your Head of Service.
+Please forward completed and signed forms to the Principal HR Officer.
+All completed EIAs will need to scrutinised and verified by the Council's Equal Opportunities Working Group (EOWG) and published on the Council's Intranet to demonstrate to local people that the Council is actively engaged in tackling potential discrimination and improving its practices in relation to equalities.
+Please be aware that may be asked to attend a half-an-hour session to summarise the findings of the EIA to the Scrutiny and Verification panel.
+Signatures: Stewart Broome 23/6/2015 Completing Officer: Date: 23/0/2013 Head of Service: Date: